-What passing wind is
+What is passing wind?

 Passing wind (intestinal gas) is called flatus or flatulence and is normal for everyone.
 It is not usually a serious problem or a sign that your cancer is getting worse.
 But it can be embarrassing, worrying and uncomfortable.

-Causes of flatulence
+Causes of wind

 - eating certain high fibre foods

 - not being able to absorb fat from the intestine

 It isn’t possible to stop flatulence altogether but some things can help to control it.

 - avoiding foods that make it worse, such as cabbage, corn, brussel sprouts, onions, beans and cauliflower

 - eating slowly and chewing your food for longer – to reduce the amount of air you swallow and help to break food down